 Medicare Perk Program

 Medicare Advantage plans are different from Medicare supplements in that they offer several advantages.
-I recommend to my clients that Medicare Advantage plans be considered alternatives to Original Medicare coverage.
-Original Medicare covers Parts A and BC.
-Medicare Advantage plans, also known as Part C or MA plans, are part of Original Medicare.
-Original Medicare only covers Medicare Advantage.
-Medicare Advantage plans must also cover all services not covered by Original Medicare.
+My clients often think of Medicare Advantage plans in addition to Original Medicare coverage.
+Original Medicare has Parts A & B. Medicare Advantage plans can be called Part C, or MA plans.
+Original Medicare is not covered by Medicare Advantage plans.
+Medicare Advantage plans must provide all the services Original Medicare provides.

-Original Medicare is where providers bill Medicare first and then bill a supplement provider.
-Individuals may be responsible for any portion that is not paid by Medicare or the private supplement company.
-Medicare Advantage plans are billed by the private insurance company.
-If an individual who has a Part C or MA plan with company XYZ visits his primary doctor, or receives services in a hospital setting, the bill will be sent not to Medicare but to company XYZ.
+Original Medicare providers first bill Medicare, then they bill a supplement company.
+Individuals could be responsible for the remaining portion of the Medicare supplement company and Medicare.
+Medicare Advantage plans have the private insurance company being billed.
+If an individual has a Part C plan (MA) with company XYZ, and visits his primary physician or receives services at a hospital for treatment, the bill will go to company XYZ, not Medicare.
 In this instance, the individual might be responsible to pay a copay or deductible.

 Medicare Advantage plans include a premium.
-These premiums can be very different.
+These premiums may vary.
 There are some plans that charge $0 per month.
-However, Medicare Advantage plan enrollees must pay the Part-B premium.
-Access to a plan varies by county.
-For example, in one county, a $0 monthly premium policy may be available.
-However, it may not be in another.
+Individuals still need to pay Part B premium to be able to enroll in Medicare Advantage plans.
+Access to plan options varies depending on where you live.
+A $0 monthly premium plan, for example, may be available in one county but not in another.